 From the above trends you can see that there was a shift in where the court is receiving the bulk of its' criminal offenses.
-The Erie County Sheriff's Office had become increasingly dominant in criminal citations for the court, however, with COVID lifting, the Huron Police Department is again, contributing many more criminal complaints.
+The Erie County Sheriff's Office had become increasingly dominant in criminal citations for the court with operations at Kalahari resort.
+The Huron Police Department has stayed fairly steady in the number of Criminal Complaints filed.
+Finally, we are seeing an increase in the number of Ohio Department of Natural Resources' complaints filed,